Celebrating The Visionary and Legacy of Sam Levy

 generosity, and an unwavering love for country and people.

-warmth, its resilience, and its boundless creativity.
 What made this extraordinary individual stand out was not

 just business acumen, but the simple, powerful principles that guided every